carleton-spacehogs/SAGs/README.md

 7. [python_files](#g): scripts, pipelines, custom and classes written in Python 3.
 Awaiting further organization and documentation.
 8. [SAG_data_files](#h): .gff, .ko, .fa assembly files, .tsv contig names (from anvi-script), and .names_map files for each SAG.
 This is all the data that needs to be integrated for non-ITEP/non-PAML analysis.
 9. [variability.zip](#i): zipped anvi'o outputs for SNV and SAAV variability profiles for all 5 SAGs.
+10. [papers](#j): the papers I've been reading and pre-existing info on the research

 ## Folder Overviews
 ### bubble_plots <a name="a"></a>